VW makes pricey joyride with Europcar bid

-LONDON, June 23 (Reuters Breakingviews) - Herbert Diess is struggling to stay in his lane.
-While the Volkswagen (VOWG_p.DE) boss is facing soft sales in China read more , Paris-listed Europcar Mobility (EUCAR.PA) has rejected a 2.2 billion euro offer, Bloomberg reported on Wednesday.
+LONDON (Reuters Breakingviews) - Herbert Diess is struggling to stay in his lane.
+While the Volkswagen, boss is facing soft sales in China, Paris-listed Europcar Mobility has rejected a 2.2 billion euro offer, Bloomberg reported here on Wednesday.
 VW was last circling around the car rental firm a year ago, before the indebted company’s hedge fund-backed restructuring.

 Capital Calls - More concise insights on global finance: